sabre1041/openshift-aws-iam-webhook-integration/README.md

 metadata:
   annotations:
     release.openshift.io/create-only: "true"
-  creationTimestamp: "2020-06-18T13:39:28Z"
-  generation: 1
   name: cluster
-  resourceVersion: "13601"
-  selfLink: /apis/config.openshift.io/v1/authentications/cluster
-  uid: 8fefaa1e-1778-4666-bf5d-76520a020a75
 spec:
   serviceAccountIssuer: https://s3.us-east-1.amazonaws.com/my-oidc-bucket
 status:
   integratedOAuthMetadata:
     name: oauth-openshift
 ```

-With OpenShift integrated to the OIDC identity provider, the a [MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) along with the [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md) must be deployed.
-It is deployed in a project called `pod-identity-webhook`.

 Finally, an application to demonstrate this functionality is deployed in a project called `sample-iam-webhook-app`.
 A service account is annotated with the ARN of the IAM role that has been configured with the appropriate access policies as shown below: